sean9999/go-flargs/README.md

 Flargs conceives of 3 lifecycles, cleanly seperated:

 1. *Parsing Flags and Args (flarging)*.
 This is the act of parsing arguments and flags into a custom structure (a flarg).
 The step allows no access to the environment.
 2. *Loading flargs*.
-This step allows access to an environment is allows further processing and validating.
+This step allows access to an environment.
+It allows further processing and validating.
 3. *Execution*.
 This is where your command is run.
 It runs against the object you created in step 1 and 2.